 Line an 18cm – 20cm square cake tine with baking paper.
 Spray lightly with non-stick spray.

 Soak the gelatine in cold water for 5 minutes.

 Heat the 200g sugar in a small pot with the glucose, lime juice and 60ml of water.
 Bring this to the boil and cook until the mixture reaches 127C on a sugar thermometer (9 – 10 minutes).

-Mix the icing sugar and corn flour and sift half of this onto a large tray.
+Mix the icing sugar and cornflour and sift half of this onto a large tray.
 Tip the marshmallow onto the dusted tray and peel off the baking paper.
-Dust the top with the remaining icing sugar and corn flour.
-Cut the into strips and squares with a knife that has been sprayed with non-stick spray to the desired size.
+Dust the top with the remaining icing sugar and cornflour.
+Cut them into strips and squares with a knife that has been sprayed with non-stick spray to the desired size.
 Toss in the powder and store in an airtight container.

 A few of my other favourite sweet recipes:

 * Disclaimer * This post has been sponsored by Breville South Africa.
 Breville appliances are exclusively available at @Home nationwide.